 - What would convince you that you are wrong?
 If you can’t imagine any possible way to have a different opinion, then your imagination is limited, which likely makes you boring to talk with.
 If you can’t imagine the world being any other way, no matter how slim the possibility, then you are stuck in your own beliefs.
 You deny yourself the chance to have a new opinion.
 Worse, you likely confuse stroking your old well worn thoughts with the act of thinking up new ones.

 - Why do you believe what you believe?
 We assume we have great reasons for our opinions.
 This sometimes is not true.
 Maybe you believe what you believe because your parents did?
 That’s not a logical basis for believing anything, as it doesn’t involve any of your own thinking.
 It’s ok to believe in it anyway, but understanding why you believe will change the way you talk/defend/promote those beliefs.

 - Why are you interested in having a discussion about it?
-Is the goal to explore ideas and learn, or to compete?
+Is the goal to explore ideas and learn, or merely to win?